-On May 16, 2013, the Financial Accounting Standards Board and the International Accounting Standards Board issued a revised exposure draft that proposes a new accounting model to address off-balance sheet financing arrangements for lessees.
+On May 16, 2013, the Financial Accounting Standards Board and the International Accounting Standards Board issued a revised exposure draft that proposes a new accounting model to address how lessor and lessees account for and report lease arrangements.
 Under the exposure draft, operating lease agreements would be brought onto the balance sheets of lessees.
 A lessee would recognize a new lease liability and a corresponding "right-of-use" asset that would be depreciated over the term of the lease.
-The accounting for a lessor will vary depending on the classification of the lease.
+The accounting by a lessor will vary depending on the classification of the lease.
 The lessor would either derecognize the underlying asset and recognize a lease receivable and residual asset or the underlying asset would continue to be recognized and the lease payments would be recognized as income.
-A final standard is expected to be issued in 2014 and would likely be effective no earlier than for the year ended December 31, 2017.
+Timing of the final standards is currently uncertain and it would likely be effective no earlier than for the year ended December 31, 2017.